robertdebock/ansible-role-openvas/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-openvas.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-openvas)

-Provides openvas for your system.
+The purpose of this role is to install and configure openvas on your system.

 Example Playbook
 ----------------